oneapi-src/oneAPI-samples/DirectProgramming/Fortran/optimize_samples/README.md

-# Fortran Optimization Sample
+# `Fortran Optimization` sample

-This sample is designed to illustrate specific compiler optimizations, features, tools, and programming concepts.
+This sample is designed to illustrate compiler optimization features and programming concepts.

 This program computes the integral (area under the curve) of a user-supplied function over an interval in a stepwise fashion.